jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/scenario/scenarioManagement/scenarioManagement.rst

 2. Fill the destination with template UUID and template version UUID of template you need
 3. You have to enter xslt conversion rule which will create envelope after run
 4. You can set checkbox "Send an envelope immediately after starting a step" if you need this action
-5. Click on "Save" icon in the right top corner of the step
+5. Click the "Save" icon in the right top corner of the step

 .. note:: The latest template version UUID automatically applies in the field after template UUID entered

-To create second, third and the rest of the following steps you have to click on "+ Add new step" button near "Scenario steps" title.
+To create second, third and the rest of the following steps you have to click the "+ Add new step" button near "Scenario steps" title.
 After that new form will appear, but you will need to fill new field "source" and may check "condition".
 Source it's two field with template UUID and template version UUID of the previous step of the scenario.

 How to edit scenario?
 =====================

 1. Open scenario list
-2. Click on three dots in the right corner of the scenario you need to edit
+2. Click three dots in the right corner of the scenario you need to edit
-3. Click on "Edit" option from the list
+3. Click the "Edit" option from the list
 4. Add your changes if needed and save scenario

 **Description of the scenario edit form below**